 Jesus Helps Me

 Swoosh!
 Splash!
 Cheer!
-An array of fascinating birds introduce children to a deeper understanding of Jesus’ words in John 12:44-47 and his call for all to believe in him.
+An array of fascinating birds introduces children to a deeper understanding of Jesus’ words in John 12:44-47 and his call for all to believe in him.

 In Graham Blanchard’s Learn, Absorb & Praise™ collection, this is a Learn book, which uses quoted Bible passages along with beautiful photographs and supportive text to relate the meaning to your child’s life.
 These multi-layer books grow with your child.
 A section with tips for grown-ups is included.

 “I absolutely adore this book.
 As a photographer I was pleasantly surprised to find the beautiful full-color photos inside.
 Each page has a picture of a different bird, with corresponding info on the following page of each bird.
 It’s just a beautifully put together book, and I highly recommend it to all parents, Sunday school teachers, and caretakers of young children.
 I plan on checking out the other books in the series, and recommend that you do too. – Heart Reflected Blog